Retro-Devils/WickedOS/README.md

     2.Plug in a mouse.

-    3.Click and drag from top of screen.
+    3.Click and drag from top of screen twice.

     4.Click settings icon .